enkidevs/curriculum/JavaScript/Npm/npm-variables.md

 ```
 This would add an entry in the *~/.npmrc* file (`packageName:js_dev=js/backend/`), which is read at run time and changes the path on the local machine.

-It is a good idea to used predefined values to be able to run everything straight away.
-Take *port* for example.
-In a *server.js* file you could retrieve it by:
+It is a good idea to include default values as it ensures the scripts can be run without modification.
+Take *port* for example, in a *server.js* file you could retrieve it by:
 ```javascript
 http.createServer(...).listen(
   process.env.npm_package_config_port);